ayahmeftah/2048-game/README.md

   When a new high score is reached, a "New Best Score! ⭐" popup briefly appears.

 - 🎉 **Confetti Celebration on Win**
-  Reaching the 2048 tile triggers a confetti animation using `canvas-confetti`.
+  Reaching the 2048 tile triggers a confetti animation.

 - 💔 **Game Over Detection**
   If the grid fills up with no valid moves left, the game ends with a “You Lost 💔” message.